nice-digital/nice-design-system/about/index.md

 ---
 layout: sidebar
-title: About the NICE Experience
+title: About NICE Design System
 breadcrumb: About
-description: NICE Digital is a set of reusable patterns, documentation and guidelines for rapid product development.
+description: NICE Design System is a set of reusable patterns, documentation and guidelines for rapid product development.
 nav: About
 inpagenav: false
 ---